Jhonny-Li/Motion-compensation/README.md

 roscore #open a new terminal
 ```

-play the bag in a new terminal:
+Move the bag to ~/catkin_ws/src/bags, and play the bag in a new terminal:
 ```
 cd ~/catkin_ws/src/bags
 rosbag play demo.bag